amitkaps/proposals/chatbot.md

 ### Detailed Abstract:
 This will be an applied tutorial (more hands-on than theory).
-By the end of the tutorial, the attendees will have enough knowledge and confidence to build a chat bot on their own.
+By the end of the tutorial, the attendees will have enough knowledge and confidence to build a chat bot end-to-end on their own.

 The workshop will cover the following: